-- Access to top treatment centers
+Access to professional treatment

 Is Suboxone Addiction Possible?

-What Are the Side Effects and Risks of Suboxone?
+What Are The Side Effects And Risks Of Suboxone?

 Like most medications, Suboxone can cause a variety of side effects.
 Most side effects are not life-threatening and usually subside within several days.
 The most common side effects of Suboxone include:

 Suboxone does pose a risk of more serious side effects, especially when people who are taking Suboxone also drink alcohol or use Benzodiazepines.
 For instance, Suboxone can provoke an allergic reaction characterized by swelling in the throat and difficultly breathing.
 High doses of Suboxone can also cause liver damage and induce a coma, and it is also possible to suffer a Suboxone overdose.